rhancockn/app-data/README.md

-# app-data
+# Description
-Stores the Node project to accept json data
+This project is designed to accept a POST request with URL paramaters.
+The URL paramaters will be used to create a JSON file that will be stored in S3.

 # Creating an aws.config file